Reinvention has become the default response to discomfort.

 It asks you to arrive more fully.

-Where in my life am I pushing for change, when what I really need is adjustment?
+Where in your life are you pushing for dramatic change when what you really need is adjustment?

-What would feel lighter if I stopped trying to reinvent it?
+What might feel lighter if you stopped trying to reinvent it?

-What’s one small recalibration I could make this week — not to improve myself, but to support myself?
+And what is one small recalibration you could make this week — not to improve yourself, but to support yourself?

 About Me